deepaksood619/deepaksood619.github.io/docs/economics/mental-models/macroeconomics.md

 # Macroeconomics

-Macroeconomics (from the Greek prefixmakro-meaning "large" +economics) is a branch of [economics](https://en.wikipedia.org/wiki/Economics) dealing with the performance, structure, behavior, and decision-making of an [economy](https://en.wikipedia.org/wiki/Economy) as a whole.
+Macroeconomics (from the Greek prefix makro-meaning "large" +economics) is a branch of [economics](https://en.wikipedia.org/wiki/Economics) dealing with the performance, structure, behavior, and decision-making of an [economy](https://en.wikipedia.org/wiki/Economy) as a whole.
 This includes regional, national, and global economies.
 Macroeconomists study aggregated indicators such as [GDP](https://en.wikipedia.org/wiki/Gross_domestic_product), [unemployment rates](https://en.wikipedia.org/wiki/Unemployment#Measurement), [national income](https://en.wikipedia.org/wiki/National_income), [price indices](https://en.wikipedia.org/wiki/Price_index), and the interrelations among the different sectors of the economy to better understand how the whole economy functions.
 They also develop models that explain the relationship between such factors as [national income](https://en.wikipedia.org/wiki/National_income), [output](https://en.wikipedia.org/wiki/Output_(economics)), [consumption](https://en.wikipedia.org/wiki/Consumption_(economics)), [unemployment](https://en.wikipedia.org/wiki/Unemployment), [inflation](https://en.wikipedia.org/wiki/Inflation), [saving](https://en.wikipedia.org/wiki/Saving), [investment](https://en.wikipedia.org/wiki/Investment_(macroeconomics)), [international trade](https://en.wikipedia.org/wiki/International_trade), and [international finance](https://en.wikipedia.org/wiki/International_finance).

 While macroeconomics is a broad field of study, there are two areas of research that are emblematic of the discipline: the attempt to understand the causes and consequences of short-run fluctuations in national income (the [business cycle](https://en.wikipedia.org/wiki/Business_cycle)), and the attempt to understand the determinants of long-run [economic growth](https://en.wikipedia.org/wiki/Economic_growth)(increases in national income).[Macroeconomic models](https://en.wikipedia.org/wiki/Macroeconomic_model) and their forecasts are used by governments to assist in the development and evaluation of [economic policy](https://en.wikipedia.org/wiki/Economic_policy).